William Caxton was a fifteenth century pioneer of printing

 1463: He was appointed Acting Governor of the Merchant Adventurers in the Low Countries.

-1464: Failed to renew a wool treaty with Philip Duke of Burgundy.
+1464: Caxton failed to renew a wool treaty with Philip Duke of Burgundy.

 1468: This time successfully negotiated a wool treaty with Charles the Bold, successor to Philip.
 He was hired to be an advisor by Charles to his wife Margaret who was the sister of King Edward the Fourth of England.
 Encouraged by the Princess to take up his work again on the translation of Raoul le Fevre’s “The Recuyell of the Historyes of Troye” a popular French romance.
 He went to Cologne for a year to learn the art of printing and then set off back to Brussels to set up his own printing press.

-1474: Prints first book in English “The Recuyell of the Historyes of Troye” in greater quantities at the press of Colard Mansion.
+1474: He prints first book in English “The Recuyell of the Historyes of Troye” in greater quantities at the press of Colard Mansion.
 Prints “The Game and Play of the Chesse” which was the first printed book in English to contain woodcuts.

-1476: William Caxton sets up printing press in Westminster under the sign of the Red Pale.
+1476: Caxton sets up printing press in Westminster under the sign of the Red Pale.

 1477: His first printed work here was “Dictes or Sayengis of the Philosophres”, which was the beginning of a stream of ninety-six books in total.
 He made the first printing of Geoffrey Chaucer’s “Canterbury Tales”.